-- Completed implemented Headgate Improvement Project; - Repaired floor of concrete flume at Headgates; - Performed repairs to slide gates at 6 foot valve in Dingle Basin; - Inspected and performed repairs to ten 10 foot tunnels; - Performed maintenance on Fish Screens; - Installed new LED lighting in Powerhouse; - Performed lead abatement measures, painting and repairs at Headworks structures; - Installed new Valve No.3; - Repaired Relief Valve No. 1; - Repaired leak in Penstock No. 1 and 3; - Replace barrier boom at Tunnel Intake Cove; - Performed routine maintenance and repairs on vehicles, pumps, valves and generators; - Performed routine maintenance and repairs on roads; - Performed routine vegetation removal; - Completed SCADA Master Plan; - Contracted with RH2 for design of SCADA and Phase 2 of Security Improvements; - Designed and advertised a construction project to raise Dike 12 by 2 feet; - Repaired 66" cone valve at the Valve House; - Contracted with Parametrix for On-Call Civil, Mechanical and Structural Engineering Services; - Utilized new chemical treatment for milfoil control of Lake Tapps Reservoir; - Performed minor repair on Dike 13 to minimize; - Replaced roof and gutters on Relief House; - Replaced Gate House windows; - Removed trees in settling basins; - Removed trees in twin 10' tunnel corridors; - Identified and fixed leak in twin 10' tunnels; - Conducted condition assessment and repaired valves in Valve House; - Cleared storm drains in Tailrace; - Replaced two debris booms in Dingle basin east and west and installed two new anchors; - Repaired soffit on the powerhouse; - Replaced cables on the backflow preventer; - Replaced Penstock 3 vault steel shield; - Purchased new right-of-way gates in various locations; - Cascade transferred ownership of the Barrier Structure to Army Corp of Engineers;
+- Contracted with HDR Engineering to design Timber Flume replacement and Headgate improvements; - Completed replacement of the Timber Flume, including repairs to an existing section of concrete flume; - Completed implemented Headgate Improvement Project; - Repaired floor of concrete flume at Headgates; - Performed repairs to slide gates at 6 foot valve in Dingle Basin; - Inspected and performed repairs to ten 10 foot tunnels; - Performed maintenance on Fish Screens; - Installed new LED lighting in Powerhouse; - Performed lead abatement measures, painting and repairs at Headworks structures; - Installed new Valve No.3; - Repaired Relief Valve No. 1; - Repaired leak in Penstock No. 1 and 3; - Replace barrier boom at Tunnel Intake Cove; - Performed routine maintenance and repairs on vehicles, pumps, valves and generators; - Performed routine maintenance and repairs on roads; - Performed routine vegetation removal; - Completed SCADA Master Plan; - Contracted with RH2 for design of SCADA and Phase 2 of Security Improvements; - Designed and advertised a construction project to raise Dike 12 by 2 feet; - Repaired 66" cone valve at the Valve House; - Contracted with Parametrix for On-Call Civil, Mechanical and Structural Engineering Services; - Utilized new chemical treatment for milfoil control of Lake Tapps Reservoir; - Performed minor repair on Dike 13 to minimize; - Replaced roof and gutters on Relief House; - Replaced Gate House windows; - Removed trees in settling basins; - Removed trees in twin 10' tunnel corridors; - Identified and fixed leak in twin 10' tunnels; - Conducted condition assessment and repaired valves in Valve House; - Cleared storm drains in Tailrace; - Replaced two debris booms in Dingle basin east and west and installed two new anchors; - Repaired soffit on the powerhouse; - Replaced cables on the backflow preventer; - Replaced Penstock 3 vault steel shield; - Purchased new right-of-way gates in various locations; - Cascade transferred ownership of the Barrier Structure to Army Corp of Engineers;